DaveBackus/Data_Bootcamp_Book/data-mentality.md

 # The data mentality

 ---
 **Overview.** Thinking about data, ideas for projects.
-Things to remember:  (i) Ideas aren't discovered, they're developed.  (ii) Ideas have friends:  when you find one, there are others nearby.
+Things to remember:  (1) Ideas aren't discovered, they're developed.
+(2) Ideas have friends:  when you find one, there are others nearby.

 **Buzzwords.** Questions, data, idea machines.